opdsbanasya/NamasteNodeJS/Episode 8/Readme.md

         - `sum(41, 12)`: It again executed very fast.
         - `sum('k', 'l')`: Now you pass `char` into `sum()` function, there optimization will fail, because Turbofan optimize `sum()` function for `numbers`, but here you pass `char`, then Turbofan realize that I optimize to code for `number`, but there are `char`, my optization might be incorrect.
 Now it will deoptimize the code to Ignition that convert code into machine code and it executed.
     - There are also **Inline chache**, and **Copy Eusion**.
 So read about it.
-    - There was the **CrankShaft compiler** in the old version of V8 engine, but now it has been replaced by Turbofan.
+    - There was the **CrankShaft compiler** in the old version of V8 engine, but now it has been replaced by **Turbofan**.

 ![V8 Engine](./images/v8-working.png)

-3. **Garbage Collocton**: There is also another job that is Garbage Collection done by V8 in parallel.
+3. **Garbage Collection**: There is also another job that is Garbage Collection done by V8 in parallel.
 There are following type of Garbage Collectors
     - Orinoco
     - Oil Pan
     - Scanvenger